osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 ```
 roslaunch robotx_gazebo sandisland.launch "urdf:=\$(find wamv_gazebo)/urdf/wamv_gazebo_sensors.urdf"
 ```
+Leave this simulation running for the remainder of the tutorial.
+In the steps below, you will use the robot_state_publisher to make the simulated data available to rviz.

 ## Publishing a TF tree
 RVIZ depends on [TF](http://wiki.ros.org/tf) for understanding where to display everything.